JunwenHuang1996/VIonLDA/README.md

 Created by: Yunran Chen, Junwen Huang

 This project is the application of Variational Inference on Latent Dirichlet Allocation.
-We mainly reproduce paper by Blei et al. 2003.
-There are three main parts: 1.
-Functions packaged inside package VIonLDA, which includes all the versions of function mentioned in the report.
-Including data simulation and Variational EM algorithm on LDA and smoothing LDA.
-2. Tests.
-All the simulations we mentioned in the report.
-3. Examples.
-We give application on real data analysis.
-Since the parallel version does not always work, we exclude it from our package.
+We mainly reproduced paper by Blei et al. 2003.
+There are three main parts:

+1. Functions packaged inside package VIonLDA, which includes all the versions of functions mentioned in the report.
+These functions cover data simulation, Variational EM algorithm on LDA and smoothing LDA.

+2. All the simulations mentioned in the report.

+3. A real-world application.

+*Since the parallel version does not always work, we exclude it from our package.

 # Install the package